aniskoubaa/gaitech_doc/sphinx-doc/source/gapter/gapter-mavlink-connect-with-ground-station.rst

 GAPTER: Controlling Gapter from desktop using mavlink
 =====================================================

 Connect to wifi “gapter” from your desktop which will be shown in Wi-Fi list.
-If prompt for password type ``gapter@gaitech``
+If prompt for password type ``gapteredu``

 * Open the terminal and connect to Gapter's computer by typing following

 .. code-block:: bash

-	user $: ssh odroid@192.168.1.100
+	user $: ssh gapter@192.168.1.1

-If prompts for password, type ``odroid``
+If prompts for password, type ``gapteredu``

 * Now in the same terminal type following